 The platform that can be customised is entirely optional.
 You can use your website you created with resources like WordPress or Squarespace if you prefer.
 Only hide the simplecast site from search engines by checking the “No Index” box.

-As with other websites for podcasting, simplecast allows you to upload your files for storage and distribution.
+As with other podcast hosting, simplecast allows you to upload your files for storage and distribution.
 The method is rapid, and your new episodes are easy to get out of.

 The software switches to 128kbps or lower MP3s.
 It re-encodes larger files automatically down to 128kbps, but if you need to keep your file at a higher bitrate, you can speak to the company.
 All uploads retain their original encoding for stereo/mono.